big-wisdom/Endeavor/README.md

 ## What I'm working on now

-* I'm thinking that I will need to disband the util.dart.
-Date and time related stuff I will put into a DateAndTimeUtilities package and anything that can be moved into the DataRepository should be.
-The DataRepository and Endeavor should both depend on the utility package.
-The Event model formz stuff in particulary will use it in the data repository and the UI of the Endeavor package will need it as well
-* First run
+* I need to have the authentication repository send off to the dataRepository to create the document to the user in the 'users' collection
+  * The DataRepository already takes in the User stream, and I seem to remember that the User object from Firestore stores whether the user was just created or not.
+I could have the data repository create the doc when it's a new user
+    * This wont work, AdditionalUserInfo is contained on the AuthResult, not on the Stream<User>.

 * Rework Task model to include repeating tasks